 Policy on the Use of Dental Bleaching for Child and Adolescent Patients

 This policy was developed by the Council on Clinical Affairs and adopted in 2004.
-This document an update from the last revision in 2009.
-This revision included a new literature search of the PubMed®/MEDLINE database using the terms: dental bleaching, dental whitening, and tooth bleaching; fields: all; limits: within the last 10 years, humans, English, clinical trials, and birth through age 18; 260 articles matched these criteria.
-Papers for review were chosen from this list and from the references within selected articles.
-When data did not appear sufficient or were inconclusive, recommendations were based upon expert and/or consensus opinion by experienced researchers and clinicians.
+This document is an update from the last revision in 2014.
+This revision included a new literature search of the PubMed®/MEDLINE database using the terms: dental bleaching, dental whitening, and tooth bleaching; fields: all; limits: within the last 10 years, humans, English, clinical trials, and birth through age 18.
+Over 350 articles were selected and reviewed.
+Additional information was obtained from reviewing references within selected articles.

 Dental whitening may be accomplished by using either professional or at-home bleaching modalities.
 Advantages of in-office whitening or whitening products dispensed and monitored by a dental professional include: